 This is certainly the way Simon the Pharisee interprets her actions.
 He even questions Jesus’ status as a prophet; a true prophet would know what kind of person this woman was!
 The unspoken inference is that if Jesus knew she was a prostitute he would not allow her to touch him or even be near him.
 Evil was seen as highly contagious; the only way for good and holy people to preserve themselves from evil was to avoid evil people altogether.
 The woman had come into Simon’s house like a contagious disease; it was Jesus’ duty as a prophet to rebuke her and send her away, and he was not doing so.

 Note that Simon did not voice this opinion to Jesus; Luke tells us that he ‘said to himself, “If this man were a prophet, he would have known who and what kind of woman this is who is touching him – that she is a sinner” (v.39).
 Prophets know things other people don’t know, and they use that knowledge, in Simon’s view, to declare God’s judgement.
 However, Jesus is about to demonstrate to Simon that he is indeed a prophet.
 Simon has not spoken out loud, but Jesus knows what he is thinking!
 And he uses that knowledge to rebuke Simon, not the woman, and to invite him into a different way of seeing reality.
-Simon is wrong; Jesus does indeed know what kind of woman this is – she’s made in the image of God, she’s a forgiven sinner overcome with gratitude for the grace of God, and in her gratitude she is expressing her love for Jesus as the one who has made it possible for her to be forgiven.
+Simon is wrong; Jesus knows ‘what kind of woman this is’.
+He knows that she’s made in the image of God, she’s a forgiven sinner overcome with gratitude for the grace of God, and in her gratitude she is expressing her love for Jesus, who has made it possible for her to be forgiven.

 There is more to this little story than meets the eye.
 Let me ask you this: do you think Simon sees himself as a debtor to God?
 Probably not!
 In his view, the woman is a sinner; he is not.
-And even if he is, he certainly does not see himself as someone who ‘cannot pay’; he will work harder, make the right sacrifices and ritual actions, obey the laws, and in time he will pay what he owes.
-Jesus is inviting Simon to see himself as being on a level with this woman; they are both sinners owing a debt to God, and neither of them can pay the debt.
-Simon’s debt may be small and the woman’s may be great, but that doesn’t change the fact that they are both bankrupt!
+And even if he is, he certainly doesn’t see himself as someone who ‘can’t pay’; he’ll work harder, make the right sacrifices and ritual actions, obey the laws, and in time he’ll pay what he owes.
+Jesus is inviting Simon to see himself as being on a level with this woman; they’re both sinners owing a debt to God, and neither of them can pay the debt.
+Simon’s debt may be small and the woman’s may be great, but that doesn’t change the fact that they’re both bankrupt!
 As someone once said, if you line up a bunch of swimmers on the coast of California and ask them to swim to Hawaii, it won’t matter in the long run whether some of them are better swimmers than the rest!
 Some may drown after a mile, some after thirty miles, but none of them are going to reach Hawaii!

 But how can this be?
 How can Simon be a sinner?
 After all, he’s a Pharisee!
 He’s been circumcised, he’s kept the Sabbath, he gives tithes of all he earns, he carefully observes the food laws and keeps away from bad company!
 He is an upright man!

-Yes, but remember that Jesus believes that the heart of the law is the two great commandments: Love the Lord your God with all your heart, soul, mind, and strength, and love your neighbour as yourself.
+Yes, but Jesus says the heart of the law is the two great commandments: Love the Lord your God with all your heart, soul, mind, and strength, and love your neighbour as yourself.
 And on that very day, in his own house, Simon has offended against the second commandment.
-He has not loved his neighbour as himself, because he has snubbed his guest by refusing to extend the traditional courtesies to him.
-He did not give Jesus the kiss of peace when he came into the house – which is as if Jesus had come into your home today, extended his hand in greeting to you, and you had stubbornly kept your hand at your side.
-He had not provided water for the foot washing or oil for the anointing of the guest.
+He has not loved his neighbour as himself; he’s snubbed his guest by refusing to extend the traditional courtesies to him.
+He didn’t give Jesus the kiss of peace when he came into the house – which is as if Jesus had come into your home today, extended his hand in greeting to you, and you had stubbornly kept your hand at your side.
+He hadn’t provided water for the foot washing or oil for the anointing of the guest.
 In this way Simon has not loved his neighbour as he loved himself; he has not done to others as he would have them do to him.
 So he too is a sinner, and he too stands in need of God’s grace and forgiveness.

-So do I. I may be a churchgoer; I may have been faithful to my marriage partner, I may never have killed anyone or stolen anything or cheated on my taxes and so on.
+So do I. I may be a churchgoer; I may have been faithful to my marriage partner, I may never have killed anyone or stolen anything or cheated on my taxes.
 But have I loved the Lord my God with all my heart, soul, mind and strength, with nothing held back?
 Have I loved my neighbour as myself?
 Of course not, not perfectly.
 These commands are the debt I owe to God.
-I have not kept them perfectly, nor can I. Therefore I too am a sinner.
+I have not kept them perfectly; therefore I too am a sinner.

 Let me close with these two final words of application.